NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] get a compile_commands going for //simulator
 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking.
 - [ ] HX8357 self test :)
-- [ ] have FreeRTOS and LVGL running together in a simulator mode on the host, for UI development (and unit testing?!)
 - [ ] Create a front panel UI
   - [x] Use [LVGL](https://lvgl.io)
   - [ ] runtime stats / logging screen